EnsoSargent23/EnsoSargent23/README.md

 I'm a **29-year-old Master's student in Intelligent Technical Systems** with a background in **Media Informatics**.

 I enjoy understanding how things work, experimenting with ideas, and turning concepts into working prototypes.
-I'm especially interested in the intersection of **software, hardware, interaction, media, and creative technology**.
+I'm especially interested in the intersection of **software, hardware, interaction, media, and generative technology**.

 ## 🎓 Education